 At a Glance - Identity and Inverse Matrices

-At this point you may be wondering why the fourth of the Four Horsemen of the Math Apocalypse, division, seems to be getting overlooked.
-Well, the fact is that you cannot do division with matrices.
+At this point, you may be wondering why the Fourth Horseman of the Math Apocalypse, division, seems to be getting overlooked.
+Well, the fact is that you can't do division with matrices.
 That's okay, though, because if you can't divide by x, for example, you can multiply by its inverse:

 The same is true with matrices.
 All we need to know is how to find the inverse, right?

 Check this out in the context of solving an equation:

 2x = 4

 Normally, we would just divide each side by 2 in order to solve this: